Vyral/base-template/_posts/2020-12-17-is-winter-a-good-time-to-buy-or-sell.md

 {% include youtube.html %}

-<p style="text-align; center;"><em>Here’s what the latest numbers say about our market.</em></p>
+<p style="text-align: center;"><em>Here’s what the latest numbers say about our market.</em></p>

 Today I have another market update to share as we close out 2020.
-I’ve compiled all the latest data from Flathead Lake County from the residential market (single-family homes, townhomes, and condominiums).
+I’ve compiled all the latest data from Flathead Lake and Flathead County residential market (single-family homes, townhomes, and condominiums).
 At 1:10 in the video above, you can see a chart outlining the number of active and sold listings for various price ranges in all the major cities in our area. **If you focus on the overall supply of inventory at the bottom of the chart, you’ll see the following:**

 * $0-299K: Less than two weeks of supply
 * $300,000 - 499,000: 1 month of supply